Getting Started

 Last updated

 In the application settings, fill in The Things Stack hostname, username, and password.
-To obtain the credentials, navigate to the application page you wish to connect on The Things Stack.
+To , navigate to the application page you wish to connect on The Things Stack.
 Click on the Integrations button in the left sidebar and select MQTT.
 Copy the Public TLS address under the MQTT server host section and paste it into Blynk (if you are going to use non-TLS MQTT address, change the switch to "Insecure").
 Then, copy the username from the page and paste it into Blynk.
 After that, click on the "Generate new API key" button, copy the password, and paste it into Blynk.

 Click the "Connect" button at the bottom of the application card on Blynk.
 You will see the integration status change to "Connected".